formicidae-tracker/documentation/Electronic-Architecture.md

-# Architecture description
+# Description

 --- here a future tikz graph showing all the electronics ---

 --- here a nicely written overall description of the electronics functionallities ---

-# Electronic Buses an power rails
+# Electronic Buses and Power Rails

 * Common Electronic Power Bus: 12V DC, max 5A.
 * Illumination Power Bus: 36V DC max 1.65A